 The case of Ms. Jackson will be interesting, because while she and her friends and family members argue that the motorcyclist was driving recklessly and even kicked her car, other witnesses claim she intentionally went after the cyclist after he kicked her car when she almost hit him the first time.
 Additionally, Jackson has a history of anger management issues, even threatening two ex-boyfriends until they placed restraining orders against her.
 Given Jackson’s past and the severity of the accident, it seems unlikely that simply enrolling the defendant in an anger management course will sway the jury very much.

-If you have been accused of any kind of crime related to road rage -or believe you might be, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with top La Jolla road rage attorney Peter M. Liss.
+If you have been accused of any kind of crime related to road rage -or believe you might be, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with top San Diego road rage defense attorney Peter M. Liss.

 Creative Commons Image by Tony Fischer